 Ahh, simplicity.
 This is the time of year – right after the holidays – when most of us really, really crave it.
-I also really, really crave this Simple Lentil Vegetable Soup.
-Plus, it has “simple” right in the name.
-Perfect!
+I also really, really crave this simple yet hearty Lentil Vegetable Soup.

 The inspiration comes from the one and only Ina Garten’s Lentil Vegetable Soup.
 While the Barefoot Contessa herself has created a fine soup, I also find that it can be a bit more labor intensive than I like – plus, it makes a loooooot of soup.
 Her recipe also calls for chicken stock and Parmesan cheese, neither of which I eat these days.

 So I set out to make a simpler, smaller batch, vegan version, and this is the result.